amgorelik/amgorelik.github.io/_posts/2019-03-02-code-writing-code.md

 However, there a huge “but”, of course, even a few.
 Even though Project Lombok is _implemented_ in Java, the actual language of defining and specifying annotations is rather poor.
-Lombok's annotation implementations live in a completely separate project, very far from the source code being modified.
-And boy, aren't they complex!
+Lombok’s annotation implementations live in a completely separate project, very far from the source code being modified.
+And boy, aren’t they complex!
 Just take a quick look at this
 [blog post](http://notatube.blogspot.com/2010/12/project-lombok-creating-custom.html)
 describing how to add a `@HelloWorld` annotation to Lombok.
 Count how